patchescamerababy/copilot-api/README.md

 1. The program will automatically save all received tokens to token.db
 2. When `GET /v1/models` does not receive a valid token as an authorization request header, a default JSON is returned.
 3. Claude-3.5-sonnet may have network disconnection issues
+4. *Get-token* is written based on rust
 # Warning
 1. Please do not log in with a paid account.
 It is always **recommended** to log in with a **free account**.
 There is no guarantee that the account will not be banned.
+2. It is **not recommended** to run on any public network device